libkeepass/pykeepass/README.rst

 Tests and Debugging
 -------------------

-Run tests with :code:`python tests/tests.py`
+Run tests with :code:`python tests/tests.py` or :code:`python tests/tests.py SomeSpecificTest`

 Enable debugging when doing tests in console: